This is a great dating story about a divorced friend of mine who was dating a player (or so I thought.)

 The lesson here is, it doesn’t mean there is something wrong with my first friend.
-She’s actually beautiful and kind and a really good person.
+She’s actually pretty and kind and a good person.
 It’s just that there is something about my second friend that is bringing out the best in this guy for whatever reason—whether it’s her or timing or a combination.

 So, if you think you are dating a player, you will feel better if you let yourself realize that the problem isn’t YOU, but rather either timing, or the chemistry just isn’t there for him (which is no reflection on you, either!)

 I hope this works out for my friend.
 She deserves to be treated wonderfully by a guy who makes her feel adored and cherished, and who is committed.
 We all deserve that.
 So, don’t settle for anything but that.
 If he’s a player, don’t try to fight it.
 Just move on.
-It’s not easy, but he won’t change for you.
+It’s not easy, but remember, he won’t change for you.
 Believe me.